chg-training/chg-training-resources/docs/statistical_modelling/introduction/covid.md

 :::tip Problem

 Suppose you test +ve for COVID using a lateral flow test.
-How certain should you be that you are infected?
+How convinced should you be that you are infected?

 :::

-Like **many scientific** problems, this one can be solved (in the 'narrow' sense) by applying [Bayes' formula](./bayes.md).
+Like **many scientific** problems, this one can be solved by applying [Bayes' formula](./bayes.md).
 Let's try now:

 $$